Pillai (Tamil title)

 Pillai (/ta/) is a Tamil surname traditionally associated with the Vellalar community, found in Tamil Nadu and northern Sri Lanka.
-The term Pillai is believed to have originated as an honorific title meaning "child" or "son," connoting nobility and respect.
-Over time, it became a hereditary surname commonly associated with upper-caste Tamils, especially those involved in land administration and temple management.
+The Tamil surname Pillai meaning "child" or "younger one".
+Pillai title was also used to refer to Princes in Later Chola, Pandya Empires.

-The Pillai surname of Tamil Nadu is distinct from the Pillai title associated with Kerala Pillai, The two are unrelated.
+The Pillai surname of Tamil Nadu is distinct from the "Pillai " title associated with Kerala title Pillai, the two are unrelated.

-Etymology and origin

-The term Pillai derives from the Tamil word pillai (பிள்ளை), which means "child" or "son," symbolizing status, respect, and lineage.

-History
+Orgin & history

 Tamil Nadu

 In Tamil Nadu, Pillai was predominantly used by the Vellalar caste, who were landowners and administrators under various Tamil kingdoms, including the Cholas, Pandyas, and Vijayanagara Empire.
 The title was often granted to individuals for their loyalty and service to the state, especially in administrative and military capacities.

-The Vellalar Pillais played a significant role in temple administration, overseeing donations, rituals, and land management.
+The Vellalar Pillais played a significant role in administration, overseeing donations, rituals, and land management.
 The prominence of the Pillai title in Tamil Nadu peaked during the medieval period when many Pillais were recorded as holding influential positions in local governance and as temple trustees.